Benefits of Cooking Together as a Family

 The Benefits of Cooking with Children

-In her article, 5 Great Reasons to Cook with Your Kids, Dr. Nimali Fernando suggests that you should make cooking a part of your family culture.
+In her article, 5 Great Reasons to Cook with Your Kids, Dr. Nimali Fernando suggests that you should make cooking a part of your family culture (5 Great Reasons to Cook with Your Kids).
 She says that cooking helps you engage your children's senses and grow smart children through the lessons taught while cooking.

 It's essential to take time every day to push out the distractions and engage in a family activity.
-In addressing the importance of shared family experiences, in an article for the Child Development Institute, Dr. Gail Fernandez suggests that family time isn't ferrying your children from event to event, school to homework, to bed.
+In addressing the importance of shared family experiences, in an article for the Child Development Institute, Dr. Gail Fernandez suggests that family time isn't ferrying your children from event to event, school to homework, to bed (Importance of Family Time…).
 She defines “interactive time” as time “spent with both child and parent fully engaged in an activity together.”

 Dr. Fernandez lists the benefits of this type of quality interactive time: